wjc0326/Web_Dev_Bootcamp/README.md

 ## ✨ node.js-Calculator:
-A simple website using node.js to calculate the sum of two ints and the BMI
+A simple website using node.js to calculate the sum of two ints and the BMI ** need to import express and body-parser package

 ## ✨ node.js-Weather Project:
 A simple website to ask for the user's input (the city name) and show the city's weather condition